Everolimus (Generic Name)

 - Swelling (fluid retention) in the legs, ankles, or feet

 - Skin changes.
-Your skin may have discolor or lose some color.
+Your skin may get lighter or darker, or lose some color.

 - Hand-and-foot syndrome.
 The palms of your hands or soles of your feet may tingle or become numb, painful, swollen, or red.
-Rarely, blistering and severe skin reactions occur.
+Rarely, blistering and severe skin reactions happen.

 - Increased risk of skin cancer.